-In the current year, the Company has adopted all of the new and revised standard and interpretations issued by the International Accounting Standards Board (the "IASB") and the International Financial Reporting Interpretations Committee ("IFRIC") of the IASB that are relevant to its operations and effective for accounting periods beginning on 1 April 2020.
+In the current year, the Company has adopted all of the new and revised standards and interpretations issued by the International Accounting Standards Board (the "IASB") and the International Financial Reporting Interpretations Committee ("IFRIC") of the IASB that are relevant to its operations and effective for accounting periods beginning on 1 April 2021.

-New and revised Standards applied with no material effect on the financial statements
+2.1 New and revised Standards applied with no material effect on the financial statements

-The following relevant revised Standards and Interpretations have been applied in these financial statements.
+The following relevant revised Standards have been applied in these financial statements.
 Their application has not had any significant impact on the amounts reported for the current and prior periods but may affect the accounting treatment for future transactions or arrangements.

-- IAS 1 Presentation of Financial Statements Amendments regarding the definition of material - IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors Amendments regarding the definition of material - IAS 39 Financial Instruments Recognition and Measurement Amendments regarding prereplacement issues in the context of the IBOR reform - IFRS 7 Financial Instruments: Disclosures Amendments regarding pre-replacement issues in the context of the IBOR reform - IFRS 9 Financial Instruments Amendments regarding pre-replacement issues in the context of the IBOR reform
+- IAS 39 Financial Instruments Recognition and Measurement Amendments regarding replacement issues in the context of the IBOR reform - IFRS 7 Financial Instruments: Disclosures Amendments regarding replacement issues in the context of the IBOR reform - IFRS 9 Financial Instruments Amendments regarding replacement issues in the context of the IBOR reform